XCSoar/xcsoar-mapgen-ansible/readme.md

  - Set mount point
  - Set vg-name
  - Set second disk device
-7. edit hosts and replace mapgen.xcsoar.org with your fqdn or ip
+7. edit the hosts file and replace mapgen.xcsoar.org with your fqdn or ip address
 8. Apply this playbook to the target machine:
  - `ansible-playbook -i hosts site.yml -l mapgen -b --become-method su --ask-su-pass $YOURHOST`
 9. You should now be able to visit the website under http://yourmachine/ and start to submitt requests.